 The construction of the Oregon Railway & Navigation Line spurred the town’s growth.
 By the late nineteenth century, Haines was a major exporter of agricultural goods, shipping as many as 104 railroad carloads of cattle and hogs to Portland every week.
 Remnants of the thriving days in Haines are scattered throughout the town.
 The railroad depot is now a museum, and the Chandler Cabin, built in 1861, serves as a roadside historical marker.
 [Oregon Encyclopedia]

 This is an Oregon Historic Cemetery.
 The cemetery officially originated in 1878 in response to a diphtheria epidemic.
 Many of the graves are unmarked due to age and range fires.
 There is a small gate left of the kiosk sign that allows entry to the cemetery.
-It is well worth a moment of your time and a short walk.
+It is a short walk and well worth a moment of your time.

-The Kerns Rainbow Ranch and Farm is a regenerative ranch — “naturally raising beef and other farm products while being ecologically stable“.
-Tim Kerns, one of the owners, provided us with an impromptu 45-minute tour of the potato harvest operations.
-A highlight of the ride.
-Give a wave as you go by!
+Tim Kerns, one of the owners, gave us an impromptu 45-minute tour of the potato harvest—definitely a highlight!
+Give a wave as you pass by!

 This route “goes” most of the year, except the deep winter months.
 It is particularly beautiful in the spring when the creeks are full, and the fields are green.
 But … we would give this a go almost anytime from early spring to late fall.